 Note 1: NEM Generating Facilities with net export less than or equal to 500 kW that may flow across the Point of Common Coupling will not be studied in the Transmission Cluster Study Process, but may be studied under the Independent Study Process.
 (Rule 21, Section G.3.a)

 The 500 kW threshold was chosen by settlement parties during the last major update to Rule 21 in 2012.
-The basis for choosing 500 kW as the threshold, and for limiting the exemption to NEM, is not well-documented, but working group members recall that 500 kW was deemed sufficiently large to potentially contribute to requiring transmission system upgrades, that NEM projects were deemed less likely to contribute to the need for upgrades, and that 500 kW was seen as high enough to cover the majority of customer-sited projects.
+The basis for choosing 500 kW as the threshold, and for limiting the exemption to NEM, is not well-documented, but working group members recall that 500 kW was deemed sufficiently large to potentially contribute to requiring transmission system upgrades, that NEM projects were deemed less likely to contribute to the need for upgrades, and that 500 kW was seen as a high enough threshold to cover the majority of customer-sited projects.

 Initial Stakeholder Concerns